Skip to main content

 Recognition is governed by the following legislative acts:

-A degree awarded in any country gives its holder the right to continue studies in a second-cycle programme or a non-degree postgraduate programme, or access to doctoral education or the right to initiate the process leading to the award of a doctoral degree if it gives the right, respectively, to continue studies in a second-cycle programme or apply for a doctoral degree in the country where it was awarded.
+A degree awarded in any country entitles its holder to continue studies in a second-cycle programme or a non-degree postgraduate programme, provides access to doctoral education or grants the right to initiate the process leading to the award of a doctoral degree if it grants the corresponding right to take a second-cycle programme or apply for a doctoral degree in the country within the higher education system of which the awarding institution operates.

-1. a 3-year programme or a first-cycle programme lasting at least 3 years confirms in Poland that its holder has a first-cycle degree;
+• a 3-year programme or a first-cycle programme lasting at least 3 years confirms in Poland that its holder has completed a first-cycle programme;

-2. a second-cycle programme confirms in Poland that its holder has a second-cycle degree;
+• a second-cycle programme confirms in Poland that its holder has completed a second-cycle programme;

-3. a long-cycle programme lasting at least 4 years confirms in Poland that its holder has a second-cycle degree if it is considered as corresponding to a second-cycle degree in the awarding country.
+• a long-cycle programme lasting at least 4 years confirms in Poland that its holder has a completed a second-cycle programme if it is considered as corresponding to a second-cycle programme in the awarding country.

-A first-, second- and long-cycle degree / diploma may be recognised as equivalent to a corresponding Polish degree / diploma based on an international agreement, and in the absence of such an agreement, through a recognition process (nostryfikacja).
+A first-, second- and long-cycle diploma and degree may be recognised as equivalent to a corresponding Polish diploma/degree based on an international agreement or – in the absence of such an agreement – through the recognition process referred to as the nostrification (nostryfikacja).

-A doctoral degree or a post-doctoral degree awarded by an authorised institution operating in a member state of the EU, EFTA-EEA or the OECD is equivalent to a corresponding degree awarded in Poland.
-A doctoral degree awarded by the European University Institute is equivalent to a Polish doctoral degree.
-Otherwise, a doctoral or post-doctoral degree may be recognised as equivalent to a Polish one based on an international agreement, and in the absence of such an agreement, through a recognition process.
+A doctoral degree awarded by a recognised institution operating in a member state of the EU, EFTA-EEA or the OECD, or by the European University Institute is equivalent to the corresponding degree awarded in Poland.
+Otherwise, a doctoral degree may be recognised as equivalent to a Polish one based on an international agreement, and in the absence of such an agreement, through the recognition process.

-Detailed information about academic recognition is available on the website of the National Agency for Academic Exchange, which is the Polish ENIC-NARIC Centre.
+For details about academic recognition, see the website of the Polish National Agency for Academic Exchangewhich is the Polish ENIC-NARIC Centre.

 Professional recognition

-Recognition procedures vary depending on whether or not a given profession is regulated in Poland.
+Recognition procedures vary depending on whether a given profession is regulated in Poland.

-For non-regulated professions, pursuant to the Code of Labour of 26 June 1974 (as subsequently amended) (Ustawa – Kodeks Pracy z 26 czerwca 1974 r. (z późn. zm.)), a decision to recognise a foreign professional qualification is taken by the employer.
+For non-regulated professions, pursuant to the Code of Labour of 26 June 1974, as subsequently amended (ustawa – Kodeks Pracy z 26 czerwca 1974 r., z późn. zm.), the employer takes a decision to recognise a foreign professional qualification.
 The employer may require confirmation of the equivalence of a foreign qualification (see Academic recognition above).

-Regulated professions in Poland include the so-called sectoral professions (doctor, dentist, pharmacist, nurse, midwife, veterinary surgeon and architect) and professions such as lawyer and schoolteacher.
-A full list of professions which are regulated in Poland is available in the EU Regulated Professions Database
+In Poland, regulated professions include so-called sectoral professions (doctor, dentist, pharmacist, nurse, midwife, veterinary surgeon and architect) and professions such as schoolteacher, psychologist and lawyer.
+A full list of the professions that are regulated in Poland is available in the EU Regulated Professions Database

-Since higher education programmes for the sectoral professions are based on the EU legislation, a qualification may be automatically recognised if the applicant submits supporting documents (a diploma or certificate) to the competent Polish body.
+Since, in accordance with the national standards, higher education programmes for the sectoral professions are based on EU legislation, a qualification may be automatically recognised if its holder submits proof of qualification (a diploma or certificate) to the competent Polish body.

 Qualifications in professions such as schoolteacher are recognised under the so-called general recognition system within the EU.
 The competent body assesses a given qualification in terms of the level of education / study and professional status / rights to practise a given profession which it confers on the holder in the state where it was awarded.
 Where the scope of education or the professional activity varies significantly between the home and host countries, the holder may be required to undertake an adaptation placement or take an aptitude test.
 Recognition of qualifications for legal and other regulated professions is governed by separate regulations.